I love early season skiing. LOVE it.

 There are other benefits.
-Lower prices for a start: in the two or three weeks before Christmas tour operators are virtually giving holidays away, because however good the snow is, hardly any has the time to ski it (see this deals round-up from 2012 for an idea of how cheap early season skiing can be).
+Lower prices for a start: in the two or three weeks before Christmas tour operators are virtually giving holidays away, because however good the snow is, hardly anyone has the time to ski it (see this deals round-up from 2013 for an idea of how cheap early season skiing can be).
 The lucky few who do get out are pretty fired up, too: the atmosphere is fresh, giddy and adventurous as a result.

 Of course there are drawbacks – the most important being the uncertainty of the snow cover in the lower resorts.
-But that’s okay: because to save you the worry of working out where to go, I’ve picked out nine of the best resorts for early season skiing – five for November, and four for the first three weeks of December.
-Now all you have to do is keep your eyes on our snow reports, and our snow forecasts: and get ready to pounce if conditions look promising.
+But that’s okay: because to save you the worry of working out where to go, I’ve picked out nine of the best resorts for early season skiing – six for November, and four for the first three weeks of December.
+Now all you have to do is keep your eyes on our snow reports, and our snow forecasts, and get ready to pounce if conditions look promising.

 1. Lake Louise, Canada: okay, so we can’t promise a rerun of November 2012…

 But it is reliably cold as autumn turns to winter…

 Which is why it’s an early fixture on the World Cup calendar.

 Winter starts early in Banff National Park.
 In 2012, it got going in spectacular fashion – with a string of